jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >     - Review previous projects
 >     - Others (Web, Bookshop)
 >
-> »Inspiration« is a title based on the »same-things-mentioned«-principle so I had a look at
+> »Inspiration« is a title based on the »same-things-mentioned«-principle, so I had a look at
 > the underlying data.
 They all were about inspiration – but they
 > had another commonality: All inspiration techniques used
 > other, existing designs, often ones that were created by the